Afrosatan/DBControl/README.md

 }
 ```

-Update/Insert/Delete statements can be executed directly with the DBControl.directExecute method:
+Update/Insert/Delete statements can be executed directly with the DBConnection.directExecute method:
 ```
-db.directExecute("DELETE FROM customer WHERE customer.Id = ?", 1234);
+db.withConnection(connect -> connect.directExecute("DELETE FROM customer WHERE customer.Id = ?", 1234));
 ```

 Alternatively, if you have a DBRow object and want to update/insert/delete with a bit more safety and without writing as much SQL, you can use other methods: